Arts Competition Rules

 Guidelines Regarding All Submissions

-The magazine competition is comprised of the following categories: Fiction; Nonfiction; Poetry; Humor; Photography; Painting/Drawing; Sculpture; and Music (original compositions and classical/jazz).
+The magazine competition is comprised of the following categories: Fiction; Nonfiction; Poetry; Humor; Photography; Painting/Drawing; Sculpture; and Music (original compositions only).

 No submission form or cover letter is needed.
 But those submitting ("Artists") MUST indicate which category or categories they are entering.

 Submissions from the following will NOT be accepted: Staff of the State Bar of Arizona or their immediate family; members of the Arizona Attorney Editorial Board or their immediate family.

 Artists may enter more than one work ("Work"), and they may enter more than one category.